Computer Station Nation is reader-supported.

 2. Check Device Manager and drivers

-2. Expand Mice and other pointing devices.
-Your mouse should appear here.
-If you see a yellow warning triangle, the driver is broken.
+- Expand Mice and other pointing devices.
+Your mouse should show up here.
+Yellow warning triangle means the driver is broken.

 If Device Manager shows nothing at all when the mouse is plugged in, Windows isn’t detecting any USB activity from the device.
 That points toward hardware failure or a completely dead port.